achakra21/scanbot-test-ionic-capacitor/README.md

 # Scanbot Cross-Platform Mobile Developer Interview Challenge

-## The images must be arranged chronologically based on image timestamp i have not implemented in this solution .Hope you will not forgot while submitting.
+## The images must be arranged chronologically based on image timestamp i fotgot to implement in this solution.Hope you will not forgot while submitting.

 ## Context